 • What is the ideal temperature for a freshwater aquarium?

-• What temperature should Oscar fish be kept at?
+• What temperature should a fish tank be set at?

-Answer: Oscar fish should be kept at a constant temperature of 26°C to 28°C (78.8°F to 82.4°F).
-They are very sensitive to temperature fluctuations.
+Answer: Oscar fish should be kept at a steady temperature between 26°C and 28°C (78.8°F and 82.4°F).
+They are very sensitive to changes in temperature.

 Please, verify whether your login and password are valid.
 If you don't have an account here, register one free of charge, please.
 Click here to close this box.